JuneKim0007/Cipherchat/README.md

 * **Security**: Ensure the validity of a session and  messages's integrity and confidentiality.

 ## test cases:
-  * to see predefined test cases, simply run "tests.go"
+  * to see predefined test cases, simply run "go run ./tests.go"